amazeeio/docs/architecture/url-structure.md

     http://[domain].[branchname].[servername].amazee.io

-In the example where the domain of the production site is `www.yoursite.com` and the branch of the production site ist `master`, the site is also reachable under:
+In the example where the domain of the production site is `www.yoursite.com` and the branch of the production site is `master`, the site is also reachable under:

     http://www.yoursite.com.master.zh1.compact.amazee.io/